Gina Zehnder: 2024–25 season: First Swiss national title

 Zehnder/Sieber started the season by competing on the 2024–25 ISU Junior Grand Prix, placing fifth at 2024 JGP Turkey and at 2024 JGP Slovenia.
 They subsequently went on to win the silver medal on the junior level at the 2024 Budapest Trophy.

 Going on to compete on the senior international level, Zehnder/Sieber won the bronze medal at the 2024 Pavel Roman Memorial and finishing fourth at the 2024 Bosphorus Cup.
 In December, the team won their first senior national title at the 2025 Swiss Championships.
 The following month, Zehnder/Sieber made their European Championship debut at the 2025 European Championships in Tallinn, Estonia.
 The team placed twenty-third in the rhythm dance and did not advance to the free dance segment of the competition.

 Following a silver medal win on the junior level at the 2025 International Challenge Cup, Zehnder/Sieber placed twelfth at the 2025 World Junior Championships in Debrecen, Hungary.

 They then finished the season by placing thirtieth at the 2025 World Championships in Boston, Massachusetts, United States.

 Zehnder noted that heading into the 2025–26 figure skating season, the team wanted to improve on their technical score.
 She said, "At all the big competitions, we didn’t get the levels we wanted to.
 So, I think that’s, especially during summer now, what we’re going to work on.
 To get better levels in the step sequences and the one-foot section."

 2025–26 season

 Initially assigned to compete at the 2025 CS Nepela Memorial and the 2025 CS Trialeti Trophy in early fall, Zehnder/Sieber were forced to withdraw from both events due to Zehnder requiring a small surgery on her foot.

+Their season began in late October at the 2025 Swiss Open, where they finished in fourth place.
+A couple weeks later, they placed sixth at the 2025 NRW Trophy.
+They then competed on the 2025–26 Challenger Series, finishing tenth at the 2025 CS Tallinn Trophy and sixteenth at the 2025 CS Golden Spin of Zagreb.

+In December, they won their second consecutive national title at the 2026 Swiss Championships.
+The following month, the duo competed at the 2026 European Championships in Sheffield, England, United Kingdom.
+They finished in twenty-first place and were only 0.12 points from qualifying for the free dance segment.